Fushuma/fushuma-gov-hub-v2/README.md

 ## 🌟 Overview

-Fushuma Governance Hub V2 is a modern, high-performance decentralized governance platform built with Next.js 16, React 19, and the latest Web3 technologies.
-This is a complete rewrite of the original governance hub, leveraging server-side rendering, optimized performance, and enhanced security.
+Fushuma Governance Hub V2 is a comprehensive, high-performance decentralized platform built with Next.js 16, React 19, and the latest Web3 technologies.
+This unified platform combines governance features with a complete DeFi suite, providing users with everything they need to participate in the Fushuma ecosystem.

 ### Key Features

+**Governance:**
 - **🗳️ Decentralized Governance**: Vote on proposals and shape the future of Fushuma
 - **🚀 Project Launchpad**: Discover and support new projects seeking funding
 - **💰 Development Grants**: Apply for or review grant applications with GitHub integration
 - **💬 Community Discussion**: Engage with the Fushuma community
 - **📰 News & Updates**: Stay informed about ecosystem developments
 - **🌐 Ecosystem Directory**: Explore all projects built on Fushuma

+**DeFi Suite:**
+- **💱 Token Swap**: Trade tokens with optimal routing and low slippage
+- **💧 Liquidity Pools**: Provide liquidity and earn fees
+- **🌾 Yield Farming**: Stake LP tokens and earn rewards
+- **🔒 Staking**: Single-asset staking with competitive APY
+- **🔄 Migration Tools**: Seamlessly migrate between protocol versions
+- **🚀 Token Launchpad**: Participate in new token launches

+**Platform Features:**
 - **🔐 Web3 Wallet Authentication**: Secure wallet-based sign-in
 - **⚡ Lightning Fast**: Server-side rendering for optimal performance
 - **🎨 Modern UI**: Beautiful, responsive design with dark mode support
+- **🔗 Unified Experience**: Single platform for all Fushuma activities

 ## 🏗️ Tech Stack